mmgolden/code-challenge/README.md

 4. Under "get in touch", add an address: 100 Main St New York, NY 10001.
 It should be in line with the phone number and email.
 HINT: The map marker icon class for Font Awesome is "fas fa-map-marker"

+## Submission
+Please zip up the folder when you are finished and email it to melinda@gorubix.com for review.
+You may also upload it to DropBox or Google drive and email the link.

 ## Have questions?
 Email melinda@gorubix.com